 Your federal student loan servicer could change for a few reasons.
 You may experience a change because the U.S. Department of Education ended its contract with your servicer, a process that could be affecting more borrowers in the coming year.

 You will also experience a servicer change if you sign up for Public Service Loan Forgiveness (PSLF).
 Right now, the U.S. Department of Education has only one servicer that manages accounts enrolled in the PSLF program.
 So if you sign up for this program or others like it, you may get a new student loan servicer.
 You will also get a new servicer if you take out a Direct Consolidation Loan, though in this case you will be able to choose your preferred servicer.

 You may experience a change in your private student loan servicer, as well.
 This often happens when a loan servicer is sold or when a private student loan company goes out of business.

 For instance, Wells Fargo is currently in the process of exiting the student loan business; because of this, all existing loans are being sold and transferred to a different servicer.

-There are no “rights” that consumers hold when it comes to their loan servicers getting bought, says Mark Kantrowitz, student loan expert and vice president of research of SavingForCollege.com.
-But there are a few things that borrowers can look out for to make sure the transition goes as smooth as possible.
+There are no “rights” that consumers hold when it comes to their loan servicers getting bought, says Mark Kantrowitz, student loan expert and former vice president of research of Savingforcollege.com.
+But there are a few things that borrowers can look out for to make sure the transition goes as smoothly as possible.

 Kantrowitz offers the following advice.